onemandan/onemandan.github.io/_posts/2023-02-16-intersecting-timespans.md

     - VBA
 ---

 If you've ever worked with <code>HH:MM</code> times - or, god forbid... dates - in Excel, you are probably acutely aware of how much pain they can cause.
 I stumbled upon a problem where I was required to obtain the amount of intersecting time between two timespans, each with a start and end time.
-There was also no guarantee that the timespans didn't span midnight, or if they intersected at all, which was just another headache thrown into mix to deal with.
+There was also no guarantee that the timespans didn't span midnight, or if they intersected at all, which was just another headache thrown into the mix to deal with.

 <hr/>